Drohobych: History

-In September 1939, as a result of German and Soviet invasion of Poland the city was annexed to Soviet Ukraine when the territory of the interwar Poland was divided between the Nazi Germany and the USSR according to the Ribbentrop-Molotov agreement.
-After the invasion Nazi Germany wanted to incorporate the city into its General Government as the result of its oil fields, but the USSR refused and annexed it.
+In September 1939, after the German and Soviet invasion of Poland and according to the Ribbentrop-Molotov agreement, the city was annexed to Soviet Ukraine.
+After the invasion Nazi Germany wanted to incorporate the city into its General Government due to its oil fields, but the USSR refused and annexed it.
 In Soviet Ukraine, Drohobych became the center of the Drohobych Oblast (region).
-Its local Polish boy scouts created the White Couriers organization, which in late 1939 and early 1940 smuggled hundreds of people from the Soviet Union to Hungary, across the Soviet-Hungarian border in the Carpathian Mountains.
+Its local Polish boy scouts created the White Couriers organization, which in late 1939 and early 1940 smuggled hundreds of people from the Soviet Union to Hungary across the Soviet-Hungarian border in the Carpathian Mountains.
 In early July 1941, during the first weeks of the Nazi invasion of the USSR, the city was occupied by Nazi Germany.

-Pre-war Drohobych had a significant Jewish community of about 15,000 people, 40 % of the total population.
-Immediately after the Germans entered the city, Ukrainian nationalists started a pogrom, lasting for three days, supported by the Wehrmacht.
-During 1942 there were several selections, deportations, and murders in the streets, again led out by German troops and Ukrainian Auxiliary Police.
-In October 1942, Drohobych ghetto with approximately 10,000 people imprisoned was established, also with Jews brought from neighboring localities.
-In June 1943, the German administration and troops liquidated the ghetto, only 800 Jews from Drohobych survived.
-On 6 August 1944, the German occupation ended with the Red Army entering the city.
-Despite the large Jewish population prior to the war, a current resident stated that he was one of only two Jews who came back to his village to live after the war.
+Pre-war Drohobych had a significant Jewish community of about 15,000 people, 40% of the total population.
+Immediately after the Germans entered the city, Ukrainian nationalists started a pogrom which lasted for three days, supported by the Wehrmacht.
+During 1942 there were several selections, deportations, and murders in the streets, again led by German troops and Ukrainian Auxiliary Police.
+In October 1942, Drohobych ghetto was established with approximately 10,000 prisoners, including Jews brought from neighboring localities.
+In June 1943, the German administration and troops liquidated the ghetto.
+Only 800 Jews from Drohobych survived.
+On 6 August 1944, the German occupation ended and the Red Army entered the city.
+Despite the large Jewish population prior to the war, a current resident has stated that he was one of only two Jews who came back to his village to live after 1945.
 After the war, the city remained an oblast center until the Drohobych Oblast was incorporated into the Lviv Oblast in 1959.
-In Soviet times, Drohobych became an important industrial center of Western Ukraine with highly developed oil-refining, machine building, woodworking, food, and light industries.
+In Soviet times, Drohobych became an important industrial center of Western Ukraine, with highly developed oil-refining, machine building, woodworking, food, and light industries.

-Until 18 July 2020, Drohobych was designated as a city of oblast significance and belonged to Drohobych Municipality but not to Drohobych Raion even though it was the center of the raion.
-As part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven, Drohobych Municipality was merged into Drohobych Raion.
+Until 18 July 2020, Drohobych was designated as a city of oblast significance and belonged to Drohobych Municipality but not to Drohobych Raion, even though it was the center of the raion.
+As part of the administrative reform of Ukraine which reduced the number of raions of Lviv Oblast to seven, Drohobych Municipality was merged into Drohobych Raion.